 Rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
+Your visit involves walking from the bus to the first section.
+Once your group has been given an introduction to the Great Wall's unique history, you will have free time to explore at your own pace.
+Later, visit the Jade Factory before strolling through the exquisite

-to explore at your own pace.
-Later, visit the Jade Factory before strolling through the exquisite Summer Palace.
+Summer Palace.
 In the evening, enjoy a traditional Peking Duck dinner.